 Unlike shorter toys, the long length reduces the chance of your puppy accidentally biting you during a game of tug.
 It’s also great for games of indoor fetch.

-The SnakeBiter, while well made, isn’t designed to be a chew toy.
+The SnakeBiter, while well made, isn’t designed to be a puppy chew toy.
 A dog left alone for long periods might pick off loose fibres, which could be dangerous if ingested.

-Toys provide many benefits for puppies.
+The best dog toys provide many benefits for puppies.
 These include mental and physical stimulation, an appropriate chewing outlet during teething, and a way to strengthen the bond between you both.

 Puppy behavioral issues, such as barking or destructive chewing, are often linked to boredom and a lack of physical and mental enrichment.